nonprofittechy/PS-HotDocs/README.md

  DRQ Foreclosure document requests TF
  DOC Demand for jury trial TF
  ```
-If you'd like to HIDE or SHOW all of the contents of the dialog, add the -before option:
+If you'd like to HIDE or SHOW all of the contents of the dialog, add the -before option and the text you want to add in front of the variable, surrounded by quotes:
 ```powershell
 get-dialogsummary.ps1 -path "c:\hotdocs\components.cmp" -dialog "Main Interview" -before "HIDE"
 ```